 A high school slacker who's rejected by every school he applies to opts to create his own institution of higher learning, the South Harmon Institute of Technology, on a rundown piece of property near his hometown.

 Joe and Baggy are two misfit English film school students whose first movie goes awry.
 Desperate to finance their flick, they turn to a porn producer who agrees to give them the money needed in exchanges for the guys to cast a semi-retired adult film star named Candy (Carmen Electra).
 Though Candy agrees to the deal, but Joe and Baggy's efforts to make their own movie morphs into a raunchy show which they use Joe's suburban parents house as their set.
 Written by

-Joe's Dad: "...the entertainment industry is an impossible road, full of obstacles...now we admire your ambition, Joe.
-Ambition is everything...you (have) got to follow your dream.
-That way--when you fail--you can always say--well, at least you tried..."
+...the entertainment industry is an impossible road, full of obstacles... now we admire your ambition Joe, ambition is everything... you've got to follow your dream... that way when you fail, you can always say, well at least you tried...

 Was this review helpful to you?